My sincere apologies.

 Unfortunately for the reader, this page is a linguistic mess.

 I write in German, produce radio mainly in French, less in English and German.
 To allow everyone to understand what this page is about, I chose English as the guiding language.

-I tell stories of people – about problems that upset, ideas that give hope, experiences that astonish.
+I tell stories about people – problems that upset; ideas that give hope; experiences that astonish.
 I report about social issues in Germany, France, Italy and South East Europe putting them into a European perspective.
 In order to deepen my understanding of the theoretical frame, I am currently finishing my Master’s degree in Euroculture in Udine, Italy.
 Euroculture is an international and interdisciplinary program focused on European culture and politics.
 At the same time, I am working at Euradio in Nantes, France, where I am putting this knowledge into practice.